 Feel like taking an online course or going to a free class at the library?
 Ok so maybe the library thing isn’t alone time but you will be with new people, not your usual crew and you are there to learn something new.
 If you start hanging out with yourself more and sign up to classes and courses that you’ve always wanted to take you may soon discover a hidden passion or talent.
 Try it.

 Do you ever find that sometimes when you hang out with all your friends you come home feeling slightly frazzled?
 Maybe someone said something that was a trigger.
 Maybe there was too much negative energy in the room that night.
 Whatever the case may be, you come home and your nerves are shot.
 You feel a little stressed out.
 You are also seeing that this happens more often than not.
 Time to start taking time for yourself. give your mind, and your nerves, a break.

 Make room in your schedule for this.
 Seriously.
 This practice demands you to be alone and be quiet.
 Just you, your thoughts and some nice Zen music.
 When you start doing this more soon you will notice the difference in your day and mood if you skip a day of meditation.
 It puts you in a beautiful state of aloneness, oneness, be in the present.
 In time, a very short time for some, you will see how much more relaxed you are throughout your daily life.
 Not too much gets on your nerves anymore.

 Independence is where it’s at.

 Do you have a habit of needing to be around people to feel like part of a tribe, a group or one of the gang?
 That’s ok, many of us do.
 Start hanging out alone and be part of your own tribe.
 Feel independent and learn to love your group.
-Once you start getting accustomed to it, it won’t be long before you head out for dinner alone, movies or even a road trip.
+Once you start getting accustomed to it, it won’t be long before you head out and do things on your own.

 Clear the cobwebs.